picosonic/js13k-2023/devdiary/diary.md

 12th September
 --------------
 When colliding with an infected villager, if we are holding a potion of the same colour or a white potion, then cure tha villager and loose the potion.

+Make enemy characters chase you when you are nearby.

+Make shy characters run away from you when you are nearby.